jorenheit/bcc/README.md

 The intended use case is to build higher-level frontends on top of Acus while still keeping the backend usable directly from C++ for experiments, tests, and low-level code generation.

+#### Let's be real
+Above all, this library is meant to have fun with.
+Brainfuck is a language that exists for esoteric reasons, not practical use.
+If you create some weird language on top of Acus to generate BF, let me know and I will link to it from this page!
+Contact me at [this_github_username]@gmail.com.

 ## Minimal example: Hello, World!

 The program below features a simple Hello World example and outlines the way an Acus program must be structured: